Cash's: J. & J. Cash Ltd. U.S. / Frank Goodchild

-A site was secured in South Norwalk, Connecticut in 1905 and work on the new factory was completed in October 1906.
+A site was secured in South Norwalk, Connecticut, in 1905 and work on the new factory was completed in October 1906.
 At the time of the building’s completion, executives at J. and J. Cash felt that the size of the new Norwalk plant would suffice for at least 20 years of growth, however, a substantial addition was needed by 1912.
-It was at this point in time that the manufacture of woven clothing labels was added to the firm’s catalog, a move that would drive the need for further additions to the factory during the 1920s.
+It was at this point in time that the manufacture of woven clothing labels was added to the firm’s catalogue, a move that would drive the need for further additions to the factory during the 1920s.

-Full Historic & Architectural Information.
-At :- Mills: Making Places of Connecticut, a website of the Connecticut Trust for Historic Preservation.

 Frank Goodchild served the firm from 1886 to 1946 at Coventry and subsequently in the USA, finally as President of the US Company.

 Post war

 The factory was damaged by bombing in the Second World War, and parts subsequently demolished.
-Cash's had many difficulties rebuilding and trying to get back to prewar capacity.
+Cash's had many difficulties rebuilding and trying to get back to pre-war capacity.
 By 1952 the greater part of the work was done.